Skip to main content

 You can, however, contact me at any time between now and when you arrive to talk about the possibility of your joining us, although I'd love to hear from you sooner rather than later!

-Girton choir is now one of the best chapel choirs in Cambridge with a rapidly-growing profile.
-We undertake at least one international tour each year, having recently been in Italy (2023), Germany & Austria (2022), Italy and Singapore (both in 2019), Israel & Palestine (2018), Portugal (2017), Canada (2016), and Hong Kong (2015), and make weekend visits to major British cathedrals (most recently to Coventry, St Edmundsbury, Gloucester, Salisbury, and St Paul's cathedrals).
-In 2021, due to COVID-19, we undertook a domestic tour, visiting venues in Cambridge, Ely, and London.
+Girton choir is now one of the best mixed-voice chapel choirs in Cambridge with a rapidly growing profile.
+We undertake at least one international tour each year, having recently been in Spain (2024), Italy (2023), Germany & Austria (2022), Singapore (2019), Israel & Palestine (2018), Portugal (2017), Canada (2016), and Hong Kong (2015), and make weekend visits to major British cathedrals (most recently to Lichfield, Peterborough, Coventry, St Edmundsbury, Gloucester, Salisbury, and St Paul's cathedrals).
+In 2021, due to COVID-19, we undertook a domestic summer tour, visiting venues in Cambridge, Ely, and London.

 I'll look forward to hearing from you!